November 21, 2024

 In the article, there’s also a section that discusses the involvement of the Central Intelligence Agency (CIA).
 The CIA is mentioned in the context of a claim made by Alex Mashinsky, the CEO of Celsius Network.
 Mashinsky alleges that he was approached by the CIA to create a “backdoor” into his company’s systems.
 This would essentially allow the agency to access data and monitor transactions.
 However, Mashinsky refused this request, emphasizing his commitment to user privacy and security.
 This part of the article highlights the potential interest of intelligence agencies in cryptocurrency networks due to their increasing popularity and use in financial transactions.

-Despite his unfortunate experience, McKenzie remains optimistic about the potential of blockchain technology.
-He cautions others to be wary of too-good-to-be-true investment opportunities and emphasizes the importance of due diligence.
+Despite his unfortunate experience, McKenzie remains optimistic about the potential of technology.
+He cautions others to be wary of too-good-to-be-true opportunities and emphasizes the importance of due diligence.